slatedocs/slate/source/includes/_all-post-apis.md

 # ALL POST API's

-The following POST APIs are used to modify the data like update the existing records with latest values and insert a new set of records for the respective tables which are covered in the following release.
+The following POST APIs are used to modify ACTS data.
+Options include updating existing records and inserting new records, and you can complete both in the same POST.
+To insert new records, the primary key is set to 0, while for updates to existing records, the primary key for the existing record is used.
+You can see an example for this in 4.
+Facility Attribute Table POST API Endpoint below.

-And here as we are dealing with a huge amount of data to be inserted and updated so we are doing it in a batch wise.
-For example, we are trying to insert in a form of 50 rows a batch at once.We can alter the batch size at any time.
-In the current release we have 4 POST API’s included which would help in update & insert of the records to the following tables Equipment, Operation, Facility and Facility Attribute tables.
+For large data inserts, we recommend you break data into batch POSTs of up to 500 rows.
+Large batch POSTs may be throttled or failed, depending on system resources.

-When we are going for insert operation then we need to pass the primary key as zero – 0 as it is unique key and is auto increment in table.
-When new row gets added and a new primary would be assigned to the newly added rows .
+In the current release we have 4 POST API’s available, for the Equipment, Operation, Facility, and Facility Attribute tables.
+POSTs to these endpoints must be JSON format.

-The data on the equipment, Operation , Facility and Facility Attribute table can be updated with new set of values and even we can add new set of records to it by using the below-mentioned endpoint.
-The inputs are passed as JSON format data.
+As described above, to insert to a table, the primary key should be zero – 0.
+When the record is added to the table it will be assigned the next available incremental primary key.

-## 1.Equipment Table POST API Endpoint
+## 1.Equipment POST API Endpoint

-Equipment Table Can be updated and a new set of data can be added by using the following endpoint .
+Equipment records can be updated, or new records added at the following endpoint:

-> General URL Of POST Endpoint :
+> Equipment POST endpoint:

 ```
 https: // *actsapi.intelex.com/API-staging/DEVELOPMENT/v1/Equipment
 ```

-## 2.Operation Table POST API Endpoint
+## 2.Operation POST API endpoint

-Operation Table Can be updated and a new set of data can be added by using the following endpoint .
+Operation records can be updated, or new records added at the following endpoint:

-> General URL Of POST Endpoint :
+> General URL Of POST Endpoint:

 ```
 https: // *actsapi.intelex.com/API-staging/DEVELOPMENT/v1/Operation
 ```

-## 3.Facility Table POST API Endpoint
+## 3.Facility POST API endpoint

-Facility Table Can be updated and a new set of data can be added by using the following endpoint .
+Facility records can be updated, or new records added at the following endpoint:

 > General URL Of POST Endpoint :